8bitgeek/emu816/README.md

 ## Building

-The code is provided with a Visual Studio project for Windows and a Makefile for Linux plaforms.
+The code is provided with a Makefile for CARIBOU_RTOS plaforms.

 A (very) simple example built with my DEV65 assembler is provided in the examples folder.
 Use the following command to run it.